d-vail/Java-Web-APIs-II-RESTful-APIs-With-Spring/README.md

-# Java Web APIs I - Building RESTful Web Services with Spring
+# Java Web APIs II - Building RESTful Web Services with Spring

 Goals of this module are to:
 - Understand the basics of the REST architectural style